 After the ride

-Once you return to Batuu, not only will the Resistance members there hail you as a hero of the movement, but so will a number of the other citizens of Black Spire Outpost.
+Once you safely land on Batuu, not only will the Resistance members there hail you as a hero of the movement, but so will a number of the other citizens of Black Spire Outpost.
 Although you’re technically off the ride, it won’t feel like it until you wind through the exit and find yourself back in the marketplace.

 OI fun fact